misskey-dev/release-manager-actions/README.md

 #### ⅰ. release-with-dispatch.yml (Release Manager [Dispatch])
 The core workflow that is manually triggered.
 It has three functions:

-1. Prepare release - create PR and beta.0 tag
+1. Prepare release - create PR and alpha.0 tag
 2. Issue a pre-release version during the release process
+3. Issue a release candidate, when you check `Start Release Candidate`
-3. Issue a stable release and merge PR, when you check `MERGE RELEASE BRANCH TO MAIN`
+4. Issue a stable release and merge PR, when you check `MERGE RELEASE BRANCH TO MAIN`

 #### ⅱ. release-edit-with-push.yml
 This workflow changes the description of the PR when CHANGELOG.md is changed.